-My research centers on gender expressions and definitions in the nineteenth and early twentieth century.
-I am interested in how these expressions are depicted in popular meaning and branded consumer goods, and the ways that individuals interact with such public representations.
+My research centers on constructions of gender in the nineteenth and early twentieth century.
+I am particularly interested in the construction and negotiation of gender in the interactions between consumers and popular media.
 I am further interested in examining the ways that these interactions, including folk production, fan activities, and individual creative work, transform the meanings associated with cultural products.

 Advisor: Dr. McGarry

 New England American Studies Association 2014 Lisa MacFarlane

 Award for undergraduate thesis: Remaking American Girl(hood): Fan Reuse, Reinterpretation, Alteration and Expansion of the American Girl Brand

 "A Looking-Glass for William Claggett."
 Newport History: Vol. 90 : Iss.
 279, Spring 2019.